 This word was popularized among mainline Protestants through its use by Walter Brueggemann and Martin Marty.
 Unfortunately, it was quickly put to use by mainline seminarians and theological liberals to simply blow off important Evangelical challenges to the mainline attitudes toward the Bible.
 (It sounds like the polemical Evangelical term 'inerrant'.)
 That was not the main intent of Brueggemann or Marty; they were trying to find a more truthful and helpful word to describe how the Spirit communicates through Scripture.
 For the Bible tells the story of God's covenant relationship with a people, the Hebrews.
 From there, it became the story of how the Lord of Life lived among us as a human, to die as a human, to be alive again as a human.
 By telling us of the story of the life of Christ and God's dealings with humanity, the Bible can't help but communicate what God wants of us, what God is up to, and how to find out what is of God.
 God's Word is thus inherent in it - it comes with the story, as the heart of the story.

-Another word with a like meaning is "intrinsic" [Latin intrinsecus, inwardly; akin to Latin intra within], meaning "belonging to the essential nature of".
+Another word with a definition like 'inherent' is "intrinsic" [Latin intrinsecus, inwardly; akin to Latin intra within], meaning "belonging to the essential nature of".
 God's call to all of us is intrinsic to the Bible's telling us about God's relationship with ancient Israel and the earliest Christians.
 If one is told, you get the other with it.